 Alcohol does more than impair judgment –it impairs lives.
-The societal cost of alcohol misuse and abuse impacts workplace productivity, health care cost, public safety and the criminal justice system.
-The alcohol use in United Sates causes 4.6% of loss productivity to alcohol impairment.
+The societal cost of alcohol abuse and misuse impacts workplace productivity, health care costs, public safety, and the criminal justice system.
+Alcohol abuse in the United States causes 4.6% of lost productivity to alcohol impairment.
 Alcohol is involved in 1/3 of motor vehicle crash deaths in the US.
 More than 1.4 million alcohol-impaired drivers were arrested in 2009.
 The cost of excessive alcohol consumption in the United States reached $223.5 Billion in 2006.
 The cost generally caused from losses in workplace productivity (72% of the total cost), health care expenses for issues resulted from excessive drinking (11% of total), law enforcement expenses related to excessive alcohol consumption (9% of total), and motor vehicle crash costs of impaired driving (6% of the total).